Speech & language concerns can be a major impediment in your life.

 However, there is help available.

-Here at Sol Speech & Language Therapy, we offer speech therapy treatments for adults for a variety of different concerns.
+Here at Sol Speech & Language Therapy, we offer speech and language therapy to adults for a variety of different concerns.

 What Is Speech Therapy For Adults?